 Through web conferencing, instructors can teach courses online.
 Integrating a payment system will allow for easy tuition payments, and web conferencing software can automate registrations, reminders, and attendance taking.
 Instructors can share slides, videos, documents, and other educational materials, answer students’ questions, and even test their students’ comprehension by using polls to ask multiple-choice questions and conduct short quizzes.

 Web conferencing can be an affordable alternative to hosting a live event.
 Rather than renting a space and covering travel costs, you can invite attendees to a virtual event instead.
 Web conferencing software can automate everything from confirmation emails to event reminders!
+All you need is a video conferencing camera and the right software.
 Plus, unlike a physical venue, your live web conferencing room can scale with the number of attendees.

 Web conferencing software will also give you access to analytics detailing how many registrants logged in and how much time they spent watching.
 This is invaluable data if you plan to host more live events with web conferencing software in the future.

 If you’d like to host a video podcast or panel discussion, web conferencing will allow you to stream your interview live and automatically record the video footage.
 You can host a one-to-one interview or choose web conferencing software that lets you invite multiple guests for a roundtable discussion.
 Question tabs and chat tools make it possible for attendees to ask questions, and you can set up pools to gauge their opinions on hot topics that come up during the interview.